Informal Educators (Including Museum, Planetarium, Science Center, Library, Afterschool Staff)

 Propose an Education or Public Outreach Project to SMD

 SMD encourages informal educators to be involved in projects that will directly impact their audiences.
-If you have a great idea for an educational project, you might consider pursuing one of two types of grants offered by SMD:
+If you have a great idea for an educational project, you might consider pursuing a grant offered by SMD.

-1. Proposals for Education and Public Outreach in Earth and Space Science (EPOESS) are requested annually, as part of NASA SMD’s Research Opportunities in Space and Earth Science (ROSES).
+Proposals for Education and Public Outreach in Earth and Space Science (EPOESS) are requested every two out of three years, as part of NASA SMD’s Research Opportunities in Space and Earth Science (ROSES).
 These typically are in the range of $100,000 annually for one to three years.

 You may also find solicitations for other types of education and outreach projects from other NASA divisions at NASA’s clearinghouse for proposal information (NSPIRES).